asitkumar47/asitk/12_battery/batteryModelingNotes.md

 $$

 ##### Problems
+- strong dependence of initial value of SOC
 - requires high precision current measurement
 - does not consider health of the battery (unless $Q_{max_{As}}$ is calibrated)

 #### Enhance coulomb counting (ECC)
 This follows the crux of couting charge, but adds corrections in terms of:
-- reseting battery SOC from SOC-OCV table as it rests beyond its largest time constant
+- reseting battery SOC from SOC-OCV table as it rests beyond its largest time constant (this solves the initial SOC value problem with CC)
-- adding correction terms like discharge efficiency and Peukert equation coefficient and generic current-based polynomial to the term that is integrated
+- adding correction terms like discharge efficiency and Peukert equation coefficient and generic current-based polynomial to the term that is integrated (this solves the lack of precision with current integration)
 - the additional coefficients ($\eta_{coulumb}$, $k$, $n$, $a_n$) are tuned from repeated power draw $\leftrightarrow$ rest cycles with SOC-OCV resets baked in between the cycles

 $$